AdobeDocs/target-dev.en/help/dev/patterns/initialize-sdk.md

 **Prerequisites**

-* The end user's known ID should be available in the Data Layer.
+* The visitors' known ID should be available in the data layer.

 **Set Customer ID**
 For more information, see [setCustomerIDs](https://experienceleague.adobe.com/docs/id-service/using/id-service-api/methods/setcustomerids.html){target=_blank}.